top of page

 Bracelets, Necklaces, Chains, and Earring Red Flags

 Rings aren't the only type of jewelry susceptible to wear and tear.
 Bracelets, necklaces, and earrings all have common warning signs as well.
+Links, clasps and prongs are made of metals

 • Damaged Clasps - Clasps that don't close tightly, or require a little finagling to get just right, aren't something to ignore.
 Your bracelet or necklace might seem secure, but even a slight compromise in the integrity of the clasp puts your entire piece at risk.